-My first few views of the Moon through the Clark – still at their favourite 178x magnification – were spoiled by significant defocus, a recurring issue.
+My first few views of the Moon through the Clark – still at their favourite 178x magnification – were spoiled by significant defocus.
 When one of the professional astronomers finally took over, he got it perfectly in focus and the Moon revealed stunning detail.
 All of the Plato craterlets appeared as proper small craters with simple, bowl-shaped floors, not just the usual specks.
 Nearby Mare Imbrium was a mass of craterlets and ridges.
 The peaks of the Tenerife range looked like proper mountains and Hadley Rille looked wide and deep.
 However, there was significant chromatic aberration on the bright limb, even stopped down to F18.

 On a later look, the crater Tycho displayed unprecedented detail in its slumped walls and central peak that had me wanting to linger and explore.

 This globular cluster was very bright and easily resolved to its core through the 24” Clark: a mass of stars, with arms of stars arcing into space around, more like a tight open cluster (think M38) than the usual fuzzy-blob you get with small instruments: a really beautiful sight.
 Some of the stars clearly showed their redder colour too, something I had never seen in smaller scopes.
-Worth remembering that the Clark is an unobstructed aperture as large as all but the largest modern Dobsonians.
+It is worth remembering that the Clark is an unobstructed aperture as large as all but the largest modern Dobsonians.

 If you’re a ‘refractor guy’ like me, or a fan of Victorian and Edwardian telescopes, your heart will beat a little faster when you first see the Lowell’s 24” Clark Refractor.
 In its newly restored state it feels like a time machine – back to the era of Lowell and HG Wells’ Martians, of Canals and the Barsoom of Edgar Rice Burroughs.